The rising popularity of black and white photographs of animals in the wild

 Why are black and white wildlife photographs so popular?

-Without the distraction of colour, photographers who create images in black and white can focus on capturing the raw beauty and emotion of their subjects.
+Without the distraction of colour, photographers who create animal pictures in black and white can focus on capturing the raw beauty and emotion of their subjects.
 Viewers of those images are also invited to see familiar subjects in a new light.

 One thing is clear though.
 Capturing wildlife photographs in black-and-white requires more than just a click of the shutter—it demands a keen eye for composition, texture, and contrast.